slabbi/Z80-CPU-Tester/Model 1/Hardware/README.md

 ### 74HC04

 * The 74HC04 can be a HC or HCU type (HCT can work but usually it is not recommended).
 The 74HCU04 is the best choice for the Pierce Oscillator but when you don't already have it try a 74HC04 first.
+* When you have problems with the 16/20 MHz clock (can be measured at pin 1/3 of JP1), replace R4 (for 20 MHz) and/or R3 (for 16 MHz) with 100 Ohm (instead of 1k Ohm).

 ### 74LS574